noamgariani11/Mock-Report/technicalNotes.md

 Since he uses a very insecure operation system, Windows, it was possible to retreive his hash.
 Mimikatz software was used to retreive the password md5 hash.

+Cellebrite UFED could do a similar task, but our organization doesn't have the resources to afford it.

 Here is are the hashes of the password retreived with Mimikatz:

 MD5 hash: ```025d43b1978d96e4d40d2316c90e3caa```